python4mpia/python4mpia/installation/EPDFree.rst

   /home/me/epd7.1/bin/ipython

 where ``/home/me/epd7.1`` is replaced by your installation root path.
+Now skip down to :ref:`install_additional_packages` to install the remaining packages needed for the course.

+.. _Windows:

 Windows
 -------